p8105555/p8105_final_5555/proposal.md

 problems.
-In this project, we propose to examine the prevalence and relationship between substance use (specifically focus on alcohol consumption, drug use, and smoking behavior), socio-economic factors, and related health outcomes, across years.
+In this project, we propose to examine the prevalence and relationship between substance use (specifically focus on alcohol consumption, drug use, and smoking behavior), socio-economic factors, and related health outcomes across years.

 ## Our plans

-We plan to (1)investigate the relationship between substance use and sleep disorders, depression, and other health-related factors;
+We plan to

+- Investigate the relationship between substance use and sleep disorders, depression, and other health-related factors;
-(2)analyze demographic features such as age, gender, education, and occupation can help identify high-risk groups susceptible to substance use issues.
+- Analyze demographic features such as age, gender, education, and occupation can help identify high-risk groups susceptible to substance use issues.

 ## Our expected outputs